zfreedman/twitch_views/README.md

 * Follower count
 * Total view count
-* Concurrent view count for this stream at this time Based on this, a streamer can have multiple entries.
-The goal in this design decision is to 1) gather more information for each game and 2) see the impact games have on concurrent viewer counts.
+* Concurrent view count for this stream at this time

+Based on this, single streamers and categories can have multiple entries.
+The goal in this design decision is to 1) gather more information for each category and 2) see the impact variables like category, time, etc. have on concurrent view count.